MicrosoftDocs/powerapps-docs/powerapps-docs/maker/signup-for-powerapps.md

 If you don't extend the trial or purchase a plan, you can still use PowerApps if you have access to it through Office 365, Dynamics 365, or a PowerApps Plan 1 license.
 Any data in CDS for Apps will remain as it is, and any app or flow that used CDS for Apps will continue to run as it did.

 However, you won't be able to use that app or flow, and you might lose access to the features of PowerApps Plan 2.
-You'll also be prompted to extend the trial or purchase a plan if you try to modify a schema or entities in the CDS for Apps.
+For example, you'll be prompted to extend the trial or purchase a plan if you try to modify a schema or entities in CDS for Apps.

-## More questions?
+### More questions?

 Try the PowerApps [community](https://community.powerapps.com).